lonsing/depqbf/README.txt

 IMPORTANT NOTE: please see the guidelines on preprocessing, incremental solving and API usage below.

-This is version 6.02 of the search-based QBF solver DepQBF.
+This is version 6.03 of the search-based QBF solver DepQBF.
 This recent version implements conflict-driven clause and solution-driven cube learning (QCDCL) with generalized axioms.
 To this end, DepQBF applies the SAT solver PicoSAT and the expansion-based QBF solver Nenofex as oracles to check the satisfiability of formulas that arise in the context of axiom applications.
-The approach is described in the following paper:
+The approach is described in the following papers:

+Florian Lonsing, Uwe Egly: DepQBF 6.0: A Search-Based QBF Solver Beyond Traditional QCDCL.
+In Proceedings of CADE 2017, LNCS, Springer, 2017.

 Florian Lonsing, Uwe Egly, Martina Seidl: "Q-Resolution with Generalized Axioms".
 In Proceedings of SAT 2016, LNCS, Springer, 2016.

-In version 6.02, the solver Nenofex replaces the QBF preprocessor Bloqqer which was used in the previous versions 6.0 and 6.01.
+In version 6.03, the solver Nenofex replaces the QBF preprocessor Bloqqer which was used in the previous versions 6.0 and 6.01.
 The replacement was necessary since Bloqqer (version 37) is not reentrant, which may cause problems when running multiple instances of DepQBF.